inkarkat/vim-PatternsOnText/README.md

 ##### 2.21    RELEASEME
 - :SubstituteChoices: CHG: Beep and continue querying on invalid accelerator key or number; only &lt;Esc&gt; or Ctrl-C abort.
+- :SubstituteChoices: Show the [part of the] current line with the current match highlighted with IncSearch, and other matches with Search, for a better overview of where we are.
+Thanks to Vitaly for the suggestion.

+__You need to update to ingo-library ([vimscript #4433](http://www.vim.org/scripts/script.php?script_id=4433)) version 1.045!__

 ##### 2.20    13-Jun-2022
 - Adapt: :PutTranslations and :Renumber need to check &lt;count&gt; == -1 instead of